lorrintjohnson/Badges-and-Certifications/README.md

 </details>

 ### 📈 Learning Progress
-Visuals and summaries of key milestones in my transition plan.
+Visuals and summaries of key milestones.